MathieuFortune/mathieufortune.github.io/_posts/2019-11-15-promeo-project-case-study.markdown

 {% include lazy-image.html src="/images/promeo-cs-cov.jpg" alt="Picture cover of the article" caption="" figClass="" %}

 Promeo is a well-known real estate developer in the South of France.
-They needed to refresh their website to be align with their new brand identity.
-From a first iteration of the new user interfaces, I expanded the design and developed the new wordpress application.
+They needed to refresh its website to be aligned with their new brand identity.
+From the first iteration of the new user interfaces, I expanded the design and developed the new WordPress application.

 ### Context

 Promeo is a well-known real estate developer in the South of France.

 They recently renewed their brand identity and needed to align their website with these new guidelines.
-The website is made with wordpress from a tailored made theme.
+The site is powered with WordPress from a custom made theme.

-I was in charge of completing the web design left by a previous designer and implementing it into the custom made wordpress theme.
-This new design necessitated to create new functionality as well.
+I was in charge of completing the web design left by a previous designer and implementing it into the custom made WordPress theme.
+This new design necessitated creating new functionality as well.

 {% include lazy-image.html src="/images/promeo-cs-results.jpg" alt="Screenshot UI Promeo.fr" caption="UI designed and developed" figClass="" %}

 ### Outcome

-Great opportunity to work with a really nice client on a complete start to finish web project.
+It was a great opportunity to work with a really nice client on a complete start to finish web project.